leo3friedman/cse-227-group-project/README.md

 - All the raw json responses can be found in `./src/scraper/scraped_repos`
 - Any bucket files can be found in `./src/scraper/buckets`

+After running combine_chrome_links.py, there will be 3 json files generated:
+- chrome_links.json: All the repo links with manifest.json included (a key component for chrome extensions) and a chrome webstore link to its extension
+- chrome_links_noext.json: All the repo links with manifest.json included but without a chrome webstore link (or a broken link)
+- chrome_links_remaining.json: All the remaining repo links (without manifest.json)